mhjoshi5-cmd/Sea-ice-thickness-ICESat2-pipeline/README.md

 - ICESat-2 (ATL10 Freeboard Products)
 - For each ATL10 file, the following variables are extracted:
   1. Freeboard height
-  2. Along-track distance
-  3. Latitude
+  2. Latitude
-  4. Longitude
+  3. Longitude
-  5. Height-segment length
+  4. Height-segment length

 ---